brianc020801/INFO-330_Homework-1/README.md

 ### Questions
 Each question is a SELECT query, and is worth one point.
 For each question, you will need to write your SQL in a script file whose name is given at the start of the question.
 So the first question goes into question-1.sql, the second into question-2.sql, and so on.

+Remember that for each of these, the grade is not for arriving at the correct answer, it's for writing the SQL that arrives at the correct answer! **Hint**: Each of these questions can be answered by a single SQL statement.

 * (question-1.sql) What are the first names of all the people who live in the city of Omaha?
 * (question-2.sql) What are the full name(s) (last and first, in sorted order by last name) who have an age less than 30 (meaning age 29 and down)?
 * (question-3.sql) What are the full name(s) (last and first, in sorted order by last name) of all the female clergy in the database? (**Hint**: look at the "title" column and keep in mind that "Rev" is short for "Reverend".)